 How does the bond work?

-The bond requires an official document to be prepared, which is then deposited in an approved ‘bond trust’ managed by each state government or approved financial institution.
+The bond requires an official document to be prepared and deposited in an approved ‘bond trust’ managed by each state government or approved financial institution.

-It is the responsibility of the landlord or property manager to lodge the bond lodgement form and money with the relevant state department.
+The landlord or property manager’s responsibility is to lodge the bond lodgement form and money with the relevant state department.
 Make sure you obtain a receipt for your bond.

 The equivalent of four weeks’ rent is common practice, plus an additional amount in some cases where pets or furnished properties are involved.

 You will normally complete a bond lodgement form.
-The bond money is then lodged into a joint account between you and the landlord, which normally accrues interest for the term of the tenancy.
+The bond money is then lodged into a joint account between you and the landlord, which normally accrues interest for the tenancy term.

 Your rental bond will be released at the end of your tenancy, where you may receive a full or partial refund.